 Exploitation of access control often comes in the form of a brute force attack, in which the attacker attempts to guess the possible username and password combinations in an effort to log in as the user.
-You can also see various social engineering attempts phishing pages designed to capture a user’s ID/username and password combination, or some form of Cross-Site Scripting (XSS) or Cross Site Request Forgery (CSRF) attack in which the attacker tries to intercept the user credentials via their own browser.
-There is also the obvious Man in the Middle (MITM) attack, in which the attacker intercepts your username and password while working via insecure networks and your credentials are transferred between one point to another via plain text.
+You can also see various social engineering attempts of phishing pages designed to capture a user’s ID/username and password combination, or some form of Cross-Site Scripting (XSS) or Cross-Site Request Forgery (CSRF) attack in which the attacker tries to intercept the user credentials via their own browser.
+There is also the obvious Man in the Middle (MITM) attack, where the attacker intercepts your username and password while working via insecure networks and your credentials are transferred between one point to another via plain text.

 Software vulnerabilities are not for the faint of heart.
 I would argue that 95% of website owners are unable to address today’s software vulnerabilities; even everyday developers are unable to account for the threats their own code introduces.
 The problem, as I see it, is in the way we think.
 It takes a special person to want to break things.
 Most of us use things as they are designed.

 These software vulnerabilities extend beyond the website itself and easily bleed into the various technologies we discussed above (i.e., web server, infrastructure, etc.).
 Anywhere there is a system, there’s a potential software vulnerability waiting to be exploited.
 This can also extend to your browser (i.e., Chrome, Internet Explorer, Firefox, etc.).